 Attorneys seek 25 years in Flint airport stabbing

-Flint – Lawyers for a Montreal man convicted of stabbing a police officer at an airport in Flint, Michigan, have asked the judge to sentence him to 25 years in prison.
+Amor Ftouhi’s attorneys say he should get 25 years in prison and that he should serve that time in solitary confinement.

+However, federal prosecutors say Ftouhi should be sentenced to life in prison for committing an act of terrorism transcending national boundaries and for interfering with airport security.
+They say he was on a mission to kill as many people as possible and then be killed himself.

-Amor Ftouhi was convicted in November on several charges in the June 2017 attack, including committing an act of terrorism transcending national boundaries.
+Ftouhi was convicted in November on several charges in the June 2017 attack.
 Witnesses said Ftouhi, who is Muslim, yelled “Allahu akbar” – or “God is great” – while attacking Lt.
 Jeff Neville, who survived being stabbed in the neck.

-Ftouhi could get a life sentence.
-But in a memorandum filed Thursday in federal court in Flint, his attorneys asked that he be sentenced to 25 years and that he should spend that time in solitary confinement.

-They wrote that Ftouhi was depressed about debt and an inability to properly support his wife and children after moving them from Tunisia to Montreal.
-They have said he expected to be killed by other officers.
+Defense attorneys wrote that Ftouhi was depressed about being in debt and being unable to properly support his wife and children after he had moved them from Tunisia to Montreal.
+He also expected that other officers would have killed him and that his widow could have collected on his life insurance policy, they wrote.

+“Mr. Ftouhi believed he had found a ‘solution’ to his financial and emotional predicament: become a martyr for Allah and earn a place in Paradise for him and his family as his reward,” they wrote in the memorandum.
+“Mr. Ftouhi truly believed this was the creative answer to all of his problems both in the present and in the afterlife.”

-The attorneys declined to comment about the filing when reached by phone.
+The filing did not list any of Ftouhi’s debts and the attorneys declined to comment when reached by phone.

+In his filing, U.S. Attorney Matthew Schneider dismissed the defense attorneys’ characterization of Ftouhi’s attack as a one-time event and a product of his depression and hopelessness.

+“Ftouhi may have been unsatisfied with his life but he tried to kill Jeff Neville and intended to kill countless more because he dreamed of being a mujahedeen – a warrior,” Schneider asserted.
+“He yearned to be revered and killing was the way to achieve that.
+Life imprisonment is the only just sentence for this crime and the only way to ensure the public’s safety in the future.
+The court should impose that sentence.”

 Join the Conversation